flikkr/bellman/README.md

 #### Markdown

 If you want to render rich text data with different styles and images, you can use `BellmanMarkdown` for that.
-Simply pass a string formatted in markdown and the rendering will be handled.
+Simply pass a string formatted in markdown and the text will be rendered accordingly.

 ```dart
 BellmanCategory(